jaysenshi/CLT-Code-Demonstration/README.md

 ## Demonstration

 In our coding demonstration, we will show how these three properties hold even when our random sample consists of random variables generated from distributions very different in nature from the normal distribution.
 These distributions include the Poisson, gamma, and exponential distribution.
-For these distributions, we will create a population, and generate random samples from those population.
-We will then crete a sample of means from these samples.
+For each distribution, we will create a population, and generate random samples from that population.
+We will then create a sample of means from these samples.
 From there, we get the sample mean, sample variance, and distribution of the "sample of means".
-We will then compare these results to the original population means, variances and distributions.
+We will then compare these results to the original population mean, variance, and distribution.